MostafaEssam2002/leetcode-database-problems-solutions/Easy-Level/Find Books with No Available Copies.md

-# 📚 SQL Query: Find Fully Borrowed Books in a Library
+# Find Fully Borrowed Books in a Library

 ## 🧾 Table: `library_books`